-Foreign Portfolio Investors (FPIs) are permitted to invest in Fixed Income (Government Securities, State Development Loans, Corporate Debt) under Foreign Exchange Management Act (FEMA) and Foreign Portfolio Investor (FPI) regulations.
-The investment in Fixed Income is governed by specified investments limits and conditions as notified from time to time by Reserve Bank of India (RBI) and Securities and Exchange Board of India (SEBI).
+Foreign Portfolio Investors (FPIs) are permitted to invest in Fixed Income (G-Secs, SDLs, Corporate Debt) under FEMA and FPI regulations.
+The investment in Fixed Income is governed by specified investments limits and conditions as notified from time to time by RBI and Securities and Exchange Board of India (SEBI).